 As of March 2023, remittances to El Salvador total $1188.4 million; it represents a 5.61% growth or $63.1 million more compared to the same 2021 period, according to the latest data from the Central Reserve Bank of El Salvador (BCR).

-Monthly remittances to El Salvador in 2021 averaged $625.39 Million, reaching an all-time high of $750.09 Million in December.
-The monthly average as of October 31, 2022, is $635.66 Million, with May being the highest month at $701.78 million.
+Monthly remittances to El Salvador in 2023 are averaging $594.2 Million, reaching an all-time high of $600.4 Million in February.
+The average for 2022 was $645.2 Million, with December being the highest month at $760.3 million.

 Remittances to El Salvador

-Remittances to El Salvador, mainly from the United States, Canada, and Europe, are a principal source of revenue for the country.
+Remittances, mainly from the United States, Canada, and Europe, are a principal source of revenue for the country.
 Remittances have increased steadily in the last decade; they are a big part of El Salvador Gross Domestic Product, GDP.